Glossary of Terms and AcronymsNOTE: The use of the term ‘Avondale’ through this document refers to Avondale University

 - and more…

-The National Code for Registration Authorities and Providers of Education and Training to Overseas Students (The National Code): A code which identifies the standards required of registered providers of education and training courses in regard to international students.
+The National Code for Registration Authorities and Providers of Education and Training to Overseas Students (The National Code): Currently the 2018 version, and based on the Education Services for Overseas Students Act 2000, it identifies the standards required of registered providers of education and training courses in regard to international students.
+See https://internationaleducation.gov.au/Regulatory-Information/Pages/National-Code-2018-Factsheets-.aspx

-Testamur: The certificate issued at the completion of a course of study that indicates the student has fulfilled all the requirements prescribed for that course of study and qualifies him or her for the award conferred by the authority of the College Council.
+Testamur: The certificate issued at the completion of a course of study that indicates the student has fulfilled all the requirements prescribed for that course of study and qualifies him or her for the award conferred by the authority of the Avondale University Council.
+See Academic Documents Policy at https://www.avondale.edu.au/policies/

-Transcript of Academic Record: A formal written document which identifies the course/s an teaching period/s (semester) in which a student has enrolled at Avondale and details the student’s performance in all units completed.
+Transcript of Academic Record: A formal written document which identifies the course/s and teaching period/s (semester) in which a student has enrolled at Avondale and details the student’s performance in all units completed.
+See Academic Documents Policy at https://www.avondale.edu.au/policies/

 Unconfirmed Unit: A unit with a status of ‘unconfirmed’ indicates that the student is not enrolled in the unit.
-If the student plans to study the unit he/she must log into Student Connect and change it to a status of enrolled
+If the student plans to study the unit they must log into Student Connect and change it to a status of enrolled.
+See Unit Enrolment Policy https://www.avondale.edu.au/policies/

 Unit codes: Unit codes at Avondale indicate the discipline area and the year level of the unit.
 The first four letters indicate the discipline area (e.g., EDUC indicates Education).
 The first digit indicates the year level, for example: